-In 2014, the Control and Risk Committee met 4 times.
+In 2015, the Control and Risk Committee met four times.
 Minutes of the meetings, lasting for about 2 hours, were recorded.
-Four meetings are scheduled this year, one has already been held at 13 March 2015.
+Five meetings are scheduled this year, two have already been held at 14 March 2016.

 The meetings were generally attended, upon invitation, by the Chairman of the Board of Statutory Auditors, by representatives from the Audit Firm, by the Executive Director in charge of the internal control system and by the internal audit manager.